 One or other of these treatments may be advised depending on the site and stage of the cancer.

 - Chemotherapy is a treatment of cancer by using anti-cancer medicines which kill cancer cells or stop them from multiplying.
 Chemotherapy is increasingly being used for people with bowel cancer.
-See separate leaflet called Chemotherapy for details.
+See the separate leaflet called Chemotherapy for details.

 - Radiotherapy is a treatment which uses high-energy beams of radiation which are focused on cancerous tissue.
 This kills cancer cells, or stops cancer cells from multiplying.
 It is most commonly used for bowel cancer when the tumour is in the rectum.
-See separate leaflet called Radiotherapy for details.
+See the separate leaflet called Radiotherapy for details.

 When chemotherapy or radiotherapy is used in addition to surgery it is known as adjuvant chemotherapy or adjuvant radiotherapy.
 For example, following surgery you may be given a course of chemotherapy or radiotherapy.
 This aims to kill any cancer cells which may have spread away from the primary tumour site.
 Sometimes, adjuvant chemotherapy or radiotherapy is given before surgery, to shrink a tumour so that the operation to remove the tumour is easier for a surgeon to do and is more likely to be successful.